PoonLab/covizu/README.md

 of analyzing and communicating the global distribution of SARS-CoV-2 genomic variation.

+Visualizing the entirety of this genome database represents a significant challenge.
+Although it is possible to reconstruct a tree relating all genome sequences, for example, it is difficult to display the entire tree in a meaningful way.

+### Trees are limiting
 The central feature of [nextstrain](nextstrain.org) is a reconstruction of a time-scaled phylogeny (a tree-based model of how infections are related by common ancestors back in time).